Article

 The increasing use of cloud services for control and monitoring of energy systems increases the exposure to cyber threats.
 Critical systems that were previously relatively isolated are now interconnected and therefore more vulnerable.
 In this context, the EU’s new regulation on AI, the “EU AI Act,” becomes relevant.
 This legislation focuses on ensuring that AI systems used in critical infrastructure, such as the energy sector, meet specific security requirements.

-The EU AI Act was decided on August 1, 2024, and will initially apply to high-risk AI systems, which applies for a period of six months from the date of the decision.
+The EU AI Act was decided on August 1, 2024.
 High risk AI-systems include safety components in managing critical infrastructures like the smart grid.
 Failures in this system could disrupt societal and economical activities, and compromise the integrity of vital infrastructure.
 Safety components directly protect the integrity of the infrastructure.
 In the context of the smart grid the integrity can be measured by the frequency and power utilization.

 Energy storage and energy communities — new opportunities and risks